-An MTSU student will shed light on the aftermath of Hurricane Dorian on the next “MTSU On the Record” radio program.
+An MTSU student shed some light on the aftermath of Hurricane Dorian on a recent “MTSU On the Record” radio program.

-Host Gina Logue’s interview with Danario Deveaux, a senior actuarial science major from the Bahamas, will air from 9:30 to 10 p.m.
-Tuesday, Sept.
-17, and from 6 to 6:30 a.m.
-Sunday, Sept.
-22, on WMOT-FM Roots Radio 89.5 and online at www.wmot.org.
+Host Gina Logue’s interview with Danario Deveaux, a senior actuarial science major from the Bahamas, first aired Sept.
+17 on WMOT-FM Roots Radio 89.5 and online at www.wmot.org.
+You can listen to their conversation above.

 Deveaux, a native of the Bahamian capital of Nassau, said he is fortunate in that his family didn’t suffer casualties or property loss when Dorian roared through the Caribbean nation Sept.
 1 and 2.

-MTSU President Sidney A. McPhee, accompanied by Darrell Freeman, vice chair of the MTSU Board of Trustees, has flown twice to the Bahamas to deliver more than 6,000 pounds of supplies to the families of seven Bahamian students in the areas Dorian hit hardest — the Grand Bahama and Abaco islands.
+MTSU President Sidney A. McPhee, accompanied by Darrell Freeman, vice chair of the MTSU Board of Trustees, have flown three times to the Bahamas, as of Sept.
+20, to deliver more than 12,000 pounds of supplies to the families of seven Bahamian students in the areas Dorian hit hardest — the Grand Bahama and Abaco islands.

 Deveaux, who has made the Dean’s List at MTSU for the past three years, recently received the inaugural Atlantic Medical Insurance and Security and General Scholarship, which will pay the balance of his college costs up to $25,000.